nadult/libfwk/readme.md

 and functions which I use in most of my projects (mostly game-related).
 It's trying to be light, super easy to use and performant where it matters.

-Note: currently FWK's graphics module is being converted from OpenGL to Vulkan, so some functionality is disabled, there may be some errors in newly modified code.

-TODO: write more detailed description.

-## Features
+### Features

 - Vulkan & SDL2 based
-- Supported platforms: linux, windows (requires Visual Studio 2022)
+- Easy to use interfaces (trying to be as intuitive as possible)
-- Doesn't use C++ exceptions (has a much simpler system instead)
+- Doesn't use C++ exceptions
+- Supported platforms: Ubuntu 22.04, Windows (requires VS 2022 with LLVM toolset)

 TODO: more details

 ## Examples & projects based on libfwk